rbairstow/testament-megadropdown-for-mobile/README.md

     </ul>
   </div><!-- /dl-menuwrapper -->
 ```

-    click save when done + test the menu.
+Click save when done & test the menu